mgp/book-notes/functional-javascript.markdown

 * A higher-order function is a function that can take a function as an argument, or return a function as a result.
 * Metaprogramming is a programming paradigm that manipulates the basis of the language's execution model.
 * Imperative code operates at a precise level of detail that makes them one-shot implementations at best.
 This level of detail is often better for compilers than for programmers.
-* Becuase JavaScript is oriented around objects, it must have semantics for self-references, which conflict with the notion of functional programming.
+* Because JavaScript is oriented around objects, it must have semantics for self-references, which conflict with the notion of functional programming.
 * The term *function* means a function that exists on its own, while *method* means a function that is created in the context of an object.
 * Applicative programming is defined as the calling of one function by another function, where the former is provided as an argument to the latter -- such as `map`, `filter`, and `reduce`.
 * Functional programming is collection-centric.
 As Alan Perlis said, "It is better to have 100 functions operate on one data structure, than 10 functions on 10 data structures."